Jo Carole and Ronald S. Lauder Newborn Intensive Care Unit (NICU)

 Our mission: We are dedicated to providing nurturing, family-centered care.
 Our entire staff recognizes and supports the vital role families play in the care of a sick newborn.

-We coordinate and participate in pre-delivery, multidisciplinary meetings with expectant families when complex medical issues are anticipated.
+We coordinate and participate in prenatal, multidisciplinary meetings with expectant families when complex medical issues are anticipated.
 Meetings can include tours of relevant areas of the Women and Children’s Center where the baby and family will receive care.

 The health care team in the NICU understands that having an infant in the ICU is an anxious time for parents and families.
 We are here to help you through your NICU experience.
 Our goal is to make the hospital experience as positive as possible for our patients and their families.
 We encourage parents to visit their baby as often as possible and to take an active role in the child’s care.
 What you notice about your baby is important.
-Parents are encouraged to attend and participate in daily bedside medical rounds on their baby.
+Parents are encouraged to attend and participate in daily bedside interdisciplinary rounds on their baby.
 At any time, we encourage you to ask questions about your baby’s progress and to raise any concerns about your child’s condition.

 In addition to routine NICU care, we provide, as needed:

 - Mechanical ventilation (including high frequency ventilation and nitric oxide)